 550,000 ft² renovation

 Reimagine the historic Barbara Jordan Post Office in downtown Houston as a mixed-use complex featuring an arts and music venue, workspaces, and one of the world’s largest rooftop parks and farms.
-In collaboration with OMA, MTWTF, Powers Brown, Hoerr Schaudt, and Dot Dash.
+In cooperation with OMA, MTWTF, Powers Brown, Hoerr Schaudt, and Dot Dash.
 The POST visual identity system was developed by MTWTF.

 Design and documentation, testing, vehicular and pedestrian wayfinding

 - Site offers a cultural terminus to the Bagby Street corridor in north downtown